 This exercise loosens the muscles around the stomach, liver, gall bladder, spleen, and kidneys, and therefore improves the Qi circulation there.
 It also trains you in using your mind to lead Qi from your Lower Dan Tian upward to the solar plexus area.

-(The above excerpt is from Arthritis—The Chinese Way of Healing and Prevention by Dr. Yang, Jwing-Ming.)
+(The above excerpt is from Pain-Free Joints by Dr. Yang, Jwing-Ming.)